 (Click the character infographic to download.)

-Many of Pi's mother's traits appear in Orange Juice, though magnified.
+Many of Pi's mother's traits appear in the character of Orange Juice the orangutan.
 In Part 2, Orange Juice floats up to the lifeboat bathed in the otherworldly glow of The Perfect Mother:

 She came floating on an island of bananas in a halo of light, as lovely as the Virgin Mary.
 The rising sun was behind her.
 Her flaming hair looked stunning.
 (2.42.1)